Relational Semantics for Flat Heyting-Lewis Logic: Intuitionistic strict implication, sharply and flatly

 A \emph{sharp model} is formed by adding a valuation that interprets proposition letters as upsets.
-The interpretation of $\Lsto$-formulas at a world $w$ in a sharp model $\mo{M}$ is defined recursively by intutionistic clauses for intuitionistic connectives and $\tto$ interpreted as
+The interpretation of $\Lsto$-formulas at a world $w$ in a sharp model $\mo{M}$ is defined recursively via:

 \end{definition}